SquidDev/urn/docs/lib.prelude.md

 ```

 ## `(quasiquote val)`
-*Macro defined at lib/base.lisp:265:1*
+*Macro defined at lib/base.lisp:267:1*

 Quote `VAL`, but replacing all `unquote` and `unquote-splice` with their actual value.

-Be warned, by using this you loose all macro hygiene.
+Be warned, by using this you lose all macro hygiene.
 Variables may not be bound to their
 expected values.

 ## `(range start end)`
-*Defined at lib/list.lisp:518:1*
+*Defined at lib/list.lisp:532:1*

 Build a list from `START` to `END`.